<Under construction. Add chapter intro.>

 Hypothesis space and search algorithm

-Website analytics provided by Plausible.io, a deliberate choice made to respect your privacy.
-(See here for more on the rationale behind this choice.)
+Website analytics provided by Plausible.io, a deliberate choice made to preserve your privacy.
+(See here for more on the rationale behind this choice, and the role of AI in modern surveillance.)